-The GridPane stack utilises a custom configuration of the most reliable and effective open source tools to ensure that your sites are delivered at blazing speeds and your server is both monitored 24/7 and proactively administered.
+The GridPane stack utilizes a custom configuration of the most reliable and effective open-source tools to ensure that your sites are delivered at blazing speeds and your server is both monitored 24/7 and proactively administered.

 At GridPane we have configured Monit’s secure and easily accessible interface so that you can monitor and manage your stack microservices with the click of a button.

-This article will introduce the GridPane implementation of Monit Service manager.
+This article will introduce the GridPane implementation of the Monit Service manager.

 Step 1.
 Spin up a server